Contributions to the Fiji National Provident Fund (FNPF)

 - Provision of accommodation in a private residence or property that accommodates tourists, international students, or overseas visitors who are paying guests.

-The above-prescribed services are also subject to ECAL at the rate of 5% with effect from 1 August 2020 (previously 10%) on annual gross turnover exceeding FJD 1.25 million (previously FJD 3 million).
-However, non-consumption services by hotel properties are no longer subject to STT (or ECAL).
+The above-prescribed services were also subject to ECAL at the rate of 5% with effect from 1 August 2020 (previously 10%) on annual gross turnover exceeding FJD 1.25 million (previously FJD 3 million).
+However, non-consumption services by hotel properties were no longer subject to STT (or ECAL).

-STT and ECAL shall only be imposed once for the same service.
+STT and ECAL were only imposed once for the same service.